-- (2) Contestants will be disqualified for the use of tobacco products while in the arena during any rodeo performance. - (3) Rowdyism, quarreling or fighting in the actual domain of the arena at any time, or any place during the duration of the Rodeo. - (4) Conduct or speech of any kind detrimental to the best interests of the National High School Rodeo Association or the sport of rodeo while in attendance or coming to and going home from a rodeo. - (5) Motel or property damage by contestants or their associates; dam-age must be reported to their State's/ Provinces National Director and if damage is not reported, contestant will be banned from High School Rodeo Association permanently and reported to law authorities for prosecution. - (6) Contestants will be disqualified for vandalism at any place or any time. - (7) Cheating or attempting to cheat. - (8) Any contestants or parents attempting to fix, threaten, bribe, influence, harass or coerce any rodeo official at any time between opening and closing of a rodeo. - (9) Missing any mandatory meeting, safety seminar or equipment check. - b.
-CENSURE: - (1) Censure may occur, without formal hearing, and effective notice will be provided in the most expeditious manner given the existing circumstance to member, and/or parent of guardian of a member or contestant, from the State/Province Association or National Executive Committee.
-Censure shall not involve a loss of membership benefits but the Censure shall be made a part of the member's Membership file and may be considered in the event of subsequent Disciplinary Action. - c.
-PROBATION: - (1) Probation may be imposed, without formal hearing for up to one (1) year with no loss of benefits of the Association.
+- Having any association with alcoholic beverages, vaping, marijuana products, tobacco products, and narcotic or other non-medicinal drugs while in attendance at any approved High School Rodeo, whether at a motel or on rodeo grounds or going to or from the rodeo or at any rodeo function.
+Contestants will be disqualified for the use of those products. - Rowdyism, quarreling or fighting in the actual domain of the arena at any time, or any place during the duration of the Rodeo. - (3) Conduct or speech of any kind detrimental to the best interests of the National High School Rodeo Association or the sport of rodeo while in attendance or coming to and going home from a rodeo. - (4) Motel or property damage by contestants or their associates; damage must be reported to their State's/ Provinces National Director and if damage is not reported, contestant will be banned from High School Rodeo Association permanently and reported to law authorities for prosecution. - (5) Contestants will be disqualified for vandalism at any place or any time. - (6) Cheating or attempting to cheat. - (7) Any contestants or parents attempting to fix, threaten, bribe, influence, harass or coerce any rodeo official at any time between opening and closing of a rodeo. - (8) Missing any mandatory meeting, safety seminar or equipment check.

+b.
+CENSURE:

+(1) Censure may occur, without formal hearing, and effective notice will be provided in the most expeditious manner given the existing circumstance to member, and/or parent of guardian of a member or contestant, from the State/Province Association or National Executive Committee.
+Censure shall not involve a loss of membership benefits, but the Censure shall be made a part of the member's Membership file and may be considered in the event of subsequent Disciplinary Action.

+c.
+PROBATION:

+(1) Probation may be imposed, without formal hearing for up to one (1) year with no loss of benefits of the Association.
 Conditions may be imposed as a part of the Probationary Action.
 Effective notice will be provided in the most expeditious manner given the existing circumstance to member, and/or parent or guardian of a member or contestant.
-The Probationary Action shall be made a part of the member's Membership file may be considered in the event of subsequent Disciplinary Action. - d.
-REMOVAL: - (1) Removal from elected office or relinquishment of any title, position or crown may be imposed, after formal hearing.
+The Probationary Action shall be made a part of the member's Membership file may be considered in the event of subsequent Disciplinary Action.

+d.
+REMOVAL:

+Removal from elected office or relinquishment of any title, position or crown may be imposed, after formal hearing.

+e.
+SUSPENSION:

-- e.
-SUSPENSION: - (1) Suspension of all membership rights may be imposed, after formal hearing, for a period of one (1) year.
-Effective notice will be provided in the most expeditious manner given the existing circumstance to member, and/or parent or guardian of a member or contestant. - f.
-EXPULSION: - (1) Permanent Expulsion may be imposed, after formal hearing.
+Suspension of all membership rights may be imposed, after formal hearing, for a period of one (1) year.
+Effective notice will be provided in the most expeditious manner given the existing circumstance to member, and/or parent or guardian of a member or contestant.

+f EXPULSION:

+(1) Permanent Expulsion may be imposed, after formal hearing.
 Written notice to be provided to member and/or parent or guardian of a member or contestant after said hearing.
 A member, parent or guardian of a member or contestant, shall be permanently expelled in the event that hearing it is determined that the member, parent or guardian of member or contestant, has i) been convicted of a felony or a misdemeanor involving moral turpitude, or, ii) engaged in acts of fraud, dishonesty, collusion, concealment or misrepresentation of facts involving judges or events.